 - embedding relevant climate content in our courses through our Citizenship and Sustainability principle.
 We are currently exploring how we can best support staff with embedding, options include design review, staff training, sharing of best practice and the development of a resource hub.

 - Developing new programmes specifically focussed on sustainability and climate change.
-In particular, we have a new MSc Zero Carbon Futures in development which is expected to welcome its first cohort of students in 2023.
+In particular, a new MSc Zero Carbon Futures will welcome its first cohort of students in 2023.
 Other programmes in this space are anticipated.

 The SU and Climate Action team have embarked on the SOS-UK supported initiative, Responsible Futures.